Qarj/cookie-pot/README.md

 const myCookie = pot.getCookie('myCookie');
 ```

-If an exact match is not found, cookie-pot will return the first cookie that includes the given name.
+If an exact match is not found, CookiePot will return the first cookie that includes the given name.

 To clear the contents of the cookie pot